Finished knit doesn't fit? Here's how to make a sweater bigger

-Finished sweater too narrow?
-Don't worry – fixing it is easier than you think.
+If your finished sweater is too narrow, don't worry – fixing it is easier than you think.
 Faye Perriam-Reed explains how.

 If your completed project has turned out a bit too narrow, we can help you fix it!
-In this tutorial, Faye Perriam-Reed shows you how to widen the body and sleeves.
+In this tutorial, Faye Perriam-Reed shows you how to make a sweater bigger by widening the body and sleeves of your knitted garment.

-Before you begin, undo the side seams of your sweater, and block any garment pieces if required.
+Before you begin, undo the side seams of your sweater, and block any garment pieces if required following our how to block knitted garments guide.

 Bear in mind that any width added to the body will also need to be added to the sleeve (and vice versa) in order for the sleeve cap to fit in to the armhole.